christianalfoni/formsy-react/README.md

 ```
 Takes a function to run when the server has responded with a success http status code.

-#### <a name="onsubmit">onSubmit(data, resetForm)</a>
+#### <a name="onsubmit">onSubmit(data, resetForm, invalidateForm)</a>
 ```html
 <Formsy.Form url="/users" onSubmit={this.showFormLoader}></Formsy.Form>
 ```
 Takes a function to run when the submit button has been clicked.
 The first argument is the data of the form.
 The second argument will reset the form.
+The third argument will invalidate the form by taking an object that maps to inputs.
+E.g. `{email: "This email is taken"}`.

 **note!** When resetting the form the form elements needs to bind its current value using the *getValue* method.
 That will empty for example an input.